jacobtlister/scripts/README.md

 i use gnu bash 5.1.16. i use vs code as my text editor.<br><br>

+# script storage

+for sanity's sake (aka so the scripts i make will be able to access utility scripts without me having a stroke trying to figure out how to find a script from anywhere in the file system), store the scripts directory in your home folder.

 # explanation of repository contents

 `template.sh` is the template script i use for all of my scripts.<br><br>